GMLatUCD/QuSTo/README_QuSTo.txt

 2 - Input file format

 The QuSTo application accepts files in .csv format.
-The file should contain two strings of data, the first one containing the x-coordinates of the profile and the second one containing the y-coordinates of the profiles.
-The first element of each column is a label such as "X (um)" and "Y (um)"
+The file should contain two strings of data, the first one containing the x-coordinates of the profile and the second one containing the z (or y)-coordinates of the profiles.
+The first element of each column is a label such as "X (units)" and "Z (units)"

 The shape parameters for each structure can be exported in .csv format.